ndato/baby-talk-skill/README.md

 Do baby talk with mycroft

 ## About
-Communicate to mycroft as if you

-'re talking to a baby.
+Communicate to mycroft as if you're talking to a baby.

 ## Examples
 * "Beautiful eyes!"